Social Studies Curriculum Coordinator Contact Information

 Council Rock School District’s Social Studies Program is rooted in the Pennsylvania Academic Standards for History, Civics and Government, Economics, and Geography.
 The school district’s comprehensive social studies program provides all students with the tools they need to become independent learners in the 21st Century.
 Our program promotes critical thinking enabling students to analyze the change and continuity in the human condition.

-Social Studies K-6: The primary grade elementary program, Kindergarten through Grade 3, focuses student learning on issues of citizenship.
-Additional explorations involve communal and individual classroom responsiveness.
+Social Studies K-6: The primary grade elementary program, Kindergarten through Grade 2, focuses on students' learning on issues of citizenship.
+Additional explorations involve communal and individual classroom responsiveness and basic geography skills.
 The students will study about people who make a difference in their lives and people who made a difference in the past.
-Third graders will study the importance of the land upon which they live and the communities within in which they live.
+Third graders will study the importance of the land upon which they live, the communities in which they live, as well as the basics of government and economics.
 The Grade 4 program has a focus on Pennsylvania and the five geographical regions of the United States.
-The Grade 5 program has a focus on the colonization and settlement of North America.
-In Grade 6, the students will study the ancient worlds of Mesopotamia, the Indus Valley, the Yellow and Nile Rivers, as well as the Aztec, Mayans, and Incas.
+The Grade 5 program has a focus on colonization, the settlement of North America, and the American Revolution.
+In Grade 6, students will study the ancient worlds of Mesopotamia, the Indus Valley, the Yellow and Nile Rivers, as well as the Aztec, Mayans, and Incas.

 Social Studies Special Programs and Related Events